 There are a lot of factors when it comes to buying wood furniture; cost, color, and quality to name a few.
 But the most important question, arguably, is what kind of wood you’re getting.

-There are, essentially, three types of "wood" used in furniture: Solid wood, particleboard or MDF, and plywood.
+There are, essentially, three types of "wood" used in furniture: solid wood, MDF, and plywood.
+Within these categories you'll find high-quality and lower-quality versions, which will ultimtaely affect the long-term durability of the furniture and its price.

 Solid wood is a natural resource and doesn’t go through the manufacturing process that MDF does.
 It’s broken down between hardwood and softwood; hardwood being, unsurprisingly, the more durable and long-lasting of the two.